Dongchenl/caer/README.md

 build_feature.h | Connect the feature neurons.
-build_ouput.h | Connect the feature neurons to the output neurons. build_wta.h | Connect the NSMs to form the WTA mechanism. build_arbitrator.h | Connect the neurons for arbitration.
+build_ouput.h | Connect the feature neurons to the output neurons. build_wta.h | Connect the NSMs to form the WTA mechanism. build_arbitrator.h | Connect the neurons for the arbitration.

 Perform the learning rules. <br />